Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal point pattern of infective events

-Model performance can be easily compared by Akaike's Information Criterion (AIC): \begin{Schunk} \begin{Sinput} R> AIC(imdepifit_endemic, imdepifit_Gaussian, imdepifit_powerlaw, imdepifit_step4) \end{Sinput} \begin{Soutput} df AIC imdepifit_endemic 4 19166 imdepifit_Gaussian 9 18967 imdepifit_powerlaw 10 18940 imdepifit_step4 12 18933 \end{Soutput} \end{Schunk} This suggests superiority of the power-law vs.\ the Gaussian model and the endemic-only model.
+Akaike's Information Criterion (AIC) suggests superiority of the power-law vs.\ the Gaussian model and the endemic-only model.
 The more flexible step function yields the best AIC value but its shape strongly depends on the chosen knots and is not guaranteed to be monotonically decreasing.

-The convenience function \code{stepComponent} -- a wrapper around the \code{step} function in the base package \pkg{stats} -- can be used to perform AIC-based stepwise model selection, e.g.: \begin{Schunk} \begin{Sinput} R> imdepifit_endemic_sel <- stepComponent(imdepifit_endemic, component = "endemic") \end{Sinput} \end{Schunk} In this example, none of the endemic predictors is removed from the model.
+The function \code{stepComponent} -- a wrapper around the \code{step} function from \pkg{stats} -- can be used to perform AIC-based stepwise selection within a given model component.